Daniel Arsham: Career

 Soon thereafter Arsham was invited to create stage design and tour with choreographer Merce Cunningham's Dance Company leading to ongoing stage design practice and a sustained collaboration with choreographer and former Cunningham dancer, Jonah Bokaer.

 Arsham founded Snarkitecture with Alex Mustonen in 2007.
 The architecture collaboration has included work with fashion brands, interior and architectural design, and a complete line of functional design objects.

 In 2014 Arsham established a film company called Films of the Future.
 This production company synthesizes all of Arsham's creative output over the previous decade, creating a visual setting in which his otherworldly and futuristic artwork might exist.
 His debut series, Future Relic, consists of nine short films which depict a future civilization before and after Earth undergoes major ecological changes.
 The series also includes sculptures of petrified twentieth-century media artifacts constructed to look like artifacts decaying from obsolescence.

 Arsham's most recent film series entitled Hourglass is a trio of films created in collaboration with Adidas.
 The trilogy follows an autobiographical story of Daniel in the past, present, and future as he travels through time wearing Adidas Originals X Daniel Arsham collaborative sneakers.

 In 2014, Arsham was named as one of Hypebeast's HB100 list, and has continued to remain on the Top 100 list to date.

 Some of Arsham's more recent collaborative endeavors exist in the fashion world.
 These include projects with brands such as Tiffany, Adidas, Dior, Toraichi, Byredo, Rimowa, and Porsche.
 The collaboration between Daniel Arsham X Dior SS20 includes apparel, jewelry, accessories, and shoes inspired by Arsham's sculptures and artwork.

 Arsham's work has been shown at PS1 in New York, The Museum of Contemporary Art in Miami, The Athens Biennale in Athens, Greece, The New Museum in New York, Mills College Art Museum in Oakland, Cincinnati CAC, SCAD Museum of Art in Savannah GA, California and Carré d'Art de Nîmes, France, among others.

 In 2024, Arsham's photography work was displayed at Fotografiska New York, in the solo exhibition PHASES, marking the first exhibition dedicated to his photographic practice.
+In August 2024, the CEO of Meta, Mark Zuckerberg, unveiled a 7 foot silver and blue statue of his wife, Priscilla Chan that was created by Arsham, captioning the photo “bringing back the Roman tradition of making sculptures of your wife.”

+On January 25 2026, Arsham opened Daniel's Room, a restaurant cafe in Dubai Mall in the UAE.